TSKR-Mike/Zuc/README.md

 - `is_numeric()` - Check if string represents a number

 ## ⚠️ Limitations
-- For types that can't be stored in std::optional (e.g., references), zuc::find(and other functions that return optional) currently returns a copy.
+- For types that can't be stored in std::optional (e.g., references), functions that return optional currently returns a copy.
 We're exploring C++26's std::optional improvements.
-- C++20 modules are experimental and not yet fully supported.
+- C++20 modules are experimental and I will add support for them in future versions as soon as they are fully supported.
+Right now the lib only supports header-only.

 *"Built for convenience, designed for developers who value their time."*